PaddlePaddle/Paddle/doc/fluid/dev/releasing_process_en.md

     * Update the Docker images (see below instructions for detail).
 1. After above step, merge `release/[version]` branch to master and push a tag on the master commit, then merge `master` to `develop`.
 1. Update the Release Note.

-***NOTE:***

-* Do ***NOT*** merge commits from develop branch to release branches to keep the release branch contain features only for current release, so that we can test on that version.
+1. Create a new release branch from `develop`，named `release/[version]`.
+E.g.，`release/0.10.0`
+2. Create a new tag for the release branch, tag format: `version-rc.Patch`.
+The first tag is `0.10.0-rc0`。
+3. New release branch normally doesn't accept new features or optimizations.
+QA will test on the release branch.
+Developer should develop based on `develop` branch.
+4. If QA or Developer find bugs.
+They should first fix and verity on `develop` branch.
+Then cherry-pick to the release branch.
+Wait until the release branch is stable.
+5. If necessary, create a new tag on the relese branch, e.g. `0.10.0-rc1`.
+Involve more users to try it and repeat step 3-4.
+6. After release branch is stable，Create the official release tag，such as `0.10.0`.
+7. Release the python wheel package to pypi.
+8. Update the docker image (More details below).

+NOTE:

-* If we want to fix bugs on release branches, we must merge the fix to master, develop and release branch.
+* bug fix should happen on `develop` branch, then cherry-pick to relese branch.
+Avoid developing directly on release branch.

+* release normally only accept bug fixes.
+Don't add new features.

 ## Publish Wheel Packages to pypi